51 Fun Things To Do in the Blue Mountains in 2024

 22. Try Canyoning or abseiling (beginners welcome!)

-Both of these activities are perfect for the Blue Mountains.
+Both activities are perfect for the Blue Mountains.
 You’ll get an amazing perspective on the landscape as you jump, slide and scramble your way around.
 Best of all, the trained guides will be on hand to keep everyone, including total beginners, safe and having plenty of fun.

 23. Visit a Japanese Bathhouse